tristanpadiou/Group-Project-1/README.md

 The repository contains several Jupyter notebooks:

 1. **FranckNan_GroupProject 1_HomeFieldAdvantage.ipynb**:
-   - This notebook analyzes the concept of home field advantage in sports.
+   - This notebook analyzes the statistics of home field advantage in the olympics.
    - To run the notebook:
      ```bash
      jupyter notebook FranckNan_GroupProject 1_HomeFieldAdvantage.ipynb
      ```

 2. **Tristan-Athlete-Participation.ipynb**:
-   - This notebook explores athlete participation statistics.
+   - This notebook explores athlete participation statistics and trends for the olympics.
    - To run the notebook:
      ```bash
      jupyter notebook Tristan-Athlete-Participation.ipynb
      ```

 3. **aamati-project-1.ipynb**:
-   - This notebook covers additional analysis relevant to our project.
+   - This notebook covers the impact of GDP on olympic performance
    - To run the notebook:
      ```bash
      jupyter notebook aamati-project-1.ipynb